-This article is about the many customer experience added value features that come with installing an RFID system at your retail business.
+This article will discuss the added value features for customers that come with installing an RFID system at your retail business.
 RFID helps you to give your customers more customized shopping experiences and helps you to ensure that you always have what they need in stock.
 The bottom line is that with RFID, you aren’t only cutting costs, but you are also selling more to happier customers who are getting their individual needs better met.
 In the modern economy and retail landscape, this is more important than ever.
 According to an InMoment Research report with 30,000 participants,

 “Customers’ access to information, desires for personalization and immediacy and cravings for true connections are up-ending millennia-old business models.”

 Info kiosks around your store can display a brand story (or any information you would like to tell) for the item presented.
-All a customer has to to is walk up to the kiosk display with an item.
-Like smart fitting rooms, they can tell a story, relay available sizes or even make outfit suggestions based off of what is currently available in the store.
+All a customer has to do is walk up to the kiosk display with an item.
+Like smart fitting rooms, they can tell a story, relay available sizes, or even make outfit suggestions based on what is currently available in the store.

 One of the biggest benefits of RFID is that your staff has more time to be on the floor helping customers and selling.
 In the past, you might have one or two staff members tied up doing inventory for a week.
 If a customer wanted a certain pair of jeans in a certain size, it could take up to 10 minutes just to locate them “in the back”.

 Good customer service is essential to any retail business.
-According to the InMoment study with 30,000 participants, good customer service and positive interactions with staff increases customer satisfaction by 33% in overall retail, and up to 70% in fashion retail.
+According to the InMoment study, good customer service and positive interactions with staff increase customer satisfaction by 33% in overall retail, and up to 70% in fashion retail.
 The research goes on to emphasize that satisfied customers are the customers who always return to you.

 According to a Retail Info Systems interview with Tobias Steinhoff, the senior director of Adidas,